nvpro-samples/gl_vk_threaded_cadscene/doc/vulkan_nvxdevicegenerated.md

 ## Renderers

 All renderers make use of the separate generation and execution model that the extension provides.
 The motivation is that we can recycle command buffer memory easier.
-The command buffer

 Be aware while the main goal of the extension is to do work reduction on the GPU (culling etc.), this sample is kept rather simple and renders from a static scene description.